Working with Objects

 The Mouldings section of the Inspector allows you to set up the crown and base.
 The two identical sets of tools correspond to two wall sides.
+The image in the middle displays a wall (butt-end view).
+It shows mouldings if they are applied.
 One of the wall sides can be highlighted by the green color on the floor plan and in the Inspector.
 As a result, you can see which of the two tool sets corresponds to the internal or external wall side.

 Base and crown have identical settings.
-The Shape drop-down menu lets you choose one of the templates.
-If no base or crown is needed, choose "-".
-You can set up the thickness and height below.
-The Reset Size button restores the default settings.
+At the top, there is a drop-down menu with templates.
+If no base or crown is needed, choose None.
+You can set up the width and height below.
+The Default button restores the default settings.

-The Flip Sides button swaps moulding settings and materials on the wall sides.
+The Flip button swaps moulding settings and materials on the wall sides.

 Each wall has two bases and two crowns as sub-items in the Project Tree.

 You can apply different materials to each of the crowns, bases and wall sides.